-Component 1 Component 2 Component 3 Team

-Written Individual Report Project

-Examination

-Candidates answer four compulsory questions based on a range of sources.
-Sources will present a global issue from a range of perspectives, personal, local and/or national, global, and will be drawn from a list of eight topics.
-Externally assessed Candidates research one topic area of personal, local and/or national and global significance and submit a report based on their research.
-The title is devised by candidates themselves.
-The report must be 1500-2000 words and written in continuous prose.
-Internally set and externally marked Candidates devise and develop a collaborative project into an aspect of one topic.
-The Team Project comprises two elements.
-Team Element Candidates produce as a team one Outcome and one Explanation as a Collaboration.
-The Explanation must be 200-300 words.
-(10 marks) Personal Element Candidates each write a Reflective Paper on their research, contribution and personal learning.
-The paper must be 750-1000 words.
-(60 marks) Internally assessed and externally moderated

-(70 marks: 35 % of 60 marks: 30 % of 70 marks: 35% of total
+Assessifient 3 , a Component 1 Component 2 Component 3 Team Project Written Individual Report Examination Written examination consisting of four compulsory questions, based on a range of sources provided with the question paper.
+Sources will present an issue of global significance from a range of different perspectives - personal, local and/or national, global - and will be on a topic from the topic list.
+Externally assessed Candidates research a significant global issue of their choice from the topic list.
+They research a range of different perspectives - local and/or national and global - on the global issue and reflect on their own personal perspective.
+Candidates devise their own title and write a report.
+The report must be 1500-2000 words and be written in continuous text.
+Internally set and externally marked Candidates work in teams to choose from the topic list and identify a local issue.
+They devise and develop a collaborative project on an aspect of the issue considered from a range of perspectives.
+The Team Project has two elements.
+Team Element (25 marks) Each team produces one Explanation of Research and Planning and one Evidence of Action.
+The Explanation of Research and Planning must be 300-400 words.
+Personal Element (45 marks) Each candidate writes a Reflective Paper on their research, their contribution to the Team Element and their personal learning.
+The Reflective Paper must be 750-1000 words.
+Internally assessed and externally moderated Total: 70 marks 35% of total assessment Total: 60marks 30% of total assessment Total: 70 marks 35% of total assessment

-total assessment total assessment assessment